KyleMcKell/CawfeeHouseV1/server/UserRoutes.md

 **_GET_**: /user

+Requires JWT and user to be an admin

 Gets all users from database

-Protected route

 ## Validate User

 **_GET_**: /user/validate

-Validates user via a middleware to see if they can perform an action

-Protected Route

-Requires Bearer Token
+Requires JWT

+Test Route to check to see if JWT is valid